Chill Pill Review: Drug-Free Stress Relief or Scam?

 Chill Pill doesn’t appear to have been studied in any clinical trials, so we’ll have to evaluate its potential efficacy based on how the manufacturer describes the device.

-Various forms of pressure point stimulation have been studied in some clinical trials.
+Pressure point stimulation has been studied in some clinical trials.

 A meta-study published in the Acupuncture in Medicine journal analyzed the effectiveness of acupressure for anxiety and found that the treatment provided “immediate relief.”